hpe-dev-incubator/hpe-dev-portal/content/blog/converting-hpe-greenlake-api-specifications-in-oas-3-1-using-openapi-tools.md

 ![HPE GreenLake Data Services list of async operations](/img/hp-gl-data-services-help-for-async-events-list.png)

-7. To use this PowerShell client library so that I can invoke `Invoke-ListAsyncOperations`, I followed the instructions to install module into a PowerShell workstation as described in the `README.md` file.
+7. To use this PowerShell client library so that I can call `Invoke-ListAsyncOperations`, I followed the instructions to install the module into a PowerShell workstation as described in the `README.md` file.

 ```shell
 To install from the source, run the following command to build and install the PowerShell module locally: